 Get-AzureRmResourceGroup.
 Next, configure a security policy with a custom rate limit rule using New-AzFrontDoorWafPolicy in the specified resource group that contains the Front Door profile.

-The below example uses the Resource Group name myResourceGroupFD1 with the assumption that you have created the Front Door profile using instructions provided in the Quickstart: Create a Front Door article using New-AzFrontDoorWafPolicy.
+The below example uses the Resource Group name myResourceGroupFD1 with the assumption that you've created the Front Door profile using instructions provided in the Quickstart: Create a Front Door article.

 $ratePolicy = New-AzFrontDoorWafPolicy ` -Name "RateLimitPolicyExamplePS" ` -resourceGroupName myResourceGroupFD1 ` -Customrule $promoRateLimitRule ` -Mode Prevention ` -EnabledState Enabled